sutrolabs/census-docs/destinations/salesforce-marketing-cloud.md

 * Client ID and Client Secret: Fill in the **Client ID** and **Client Secret** from Step 1
 * SFTP User: Fill in the **FTP Username** from Step 2
 * (Optional) **Business Unit MID**: If you would like to create a connection for a business unit other than your primary SFMC account, you can provide a Business Unit MID.
 This can be found in the SFMC top navigation menu:
+* Include Shared Data Extensions?: If you would like Census to access shared data extensions, check this box.
+This has performance implications (see below for more details).

 <figure><img src="../.gitbook/assets/CleanShot 2023-02-02 at 10.01.34@2x.png" alt=""><figcaption></figcaption></figure>